Validate OTP

 Note

-The code length, expiry, failed-attempts limit, and lockout duration are inherited from the application’s OTP Authentication Method settings configuration.
+The code length, expiry, failed-attempts limit, and lockout duration are inherited from the application’s OTP authentication method settings.

 If validation succeeds, the journey proceeds to the next step.
 If it fails, the journey follows the configured failure behavior.